SoloveyTimofey/File-Catalog--Implementation-of-Composite-and-Chain-of-Responsibility-patterns/README.md

 Pattern files are located in DirectoryCatalog/Composite and DirectoryCatalog/ChainOfResponsibility folders.
-GUI is developed on WPF platform, but part of WPF doesn't hae mush value from a code point of view, because i wasn't interested of creating quality WPF code, but was interested in implementing these patterns for modeling file catalog.
+GUI is developed on WPF platform, but part of WPF doesn't have mush value from a code point of view, because i wasn't interested of creating quality WPF code, but was interested in implementing these patterns for modeling file catalog.